sebascherny/conversational-app/README.md

 ## Deploying

-One ease and fast way to deploy is using [ngrok](https://ngrok.com/) .
+One easy and fast way to deploy is using [ngrok](https://ngrok.com/) .
 Follow the steps to install and have it running.
 That will expose your local host and port into the public web, and it will give you a public url where you can reach your local app from outside.
 Add the line `export PROD_URL=https://NGROK-ID.ngrok-free.app/` to the .env file, re-run `source .env`, and re-run the app.
 You should be ready to access the `ngrok` public url and have it working properly.